Trusted by 3PLs managing multi-client fulfillment

 One-time charges | Setup fees, project work, inventory cleanup, or special requests |

-When warehouse work is completed, receiving, storage, pick and pack, returns, kitting, and special handling can be connected to the right client, billing period, service type, and rate card.
+As warehouse work is completed, billable activities such as receiving, storage, pick and pack, returns, kitting, and special handling can be connected to the right client, billing period, service type, and rate rule.

 Receiving